cockroachdb/docs/create-security-certificates.md

 ## Flags

-The `cert` command and subcommands support the following flags, as well as [logging flags](cockroach-commands.html#logging-flags).
+The `cert` command and subcommands support the following flags:

 Flag | Description
 -----|-----------